 To attach our solar panel to the roof we used some very sophisticated methods.
 Nah, just kidding!
 We used some Gorilla Tape and super strong velcro and lots of them.
 We didn’t want to drill any unnecessary holes in the roof and when Thom attached the solar panel to the roof of our van in a parking lot in Niagara Falls we thought this would just be a temporary solution.

 A couple of years later and it’s still the system we’re using and we haven’t made any adjustments.
 This has worked for us in 30+ degrees, -30 degrees, rainstorms, snowstorms, dust and pretty much everything you could throw at it.
+This is just one of the reasons we love having a flexible van roof solar panel.

 Fitting the wires to the Goal Zero